What the Office for Civil Rights (OCR) finds every time it investigates a small practice

 The pattern across more than 100 agreements is consistent.
 This article describes what it looks like.

-Small practices are investigated by OCR primarily through two channels:
+Small practices are investigated by OCR primarily through three channels:

 Patient complaints.
-A patient believes their PHI was disclosed without authorization, their right of access was denied, or they were retaliated against for filing a complaint.
-OCR receives more than 20,000 complaints per year and investigates a subset.
+A patient believes their protected health information (PHI) was disclosed without authorization, their right of access was denied, or they were retaliated against for filing a complaint.
+OCR receives tens of thousands of complaints per year and investigates a subset.

 Breach reports.
 Under 45 CFR § 164.408, covered entities must report breaches affecting 500 or more individuals to HHS within 60 days.
 Breaches affecting fewer than 500 individuals must be reported annually.
 OCR reviews these reports and opens investigations into those that suggest systemic failures.